-Awarded to the author(s) and illustrator(s) of picture books, picture story books, and illustrated non-fiction books for children.
+Awarded to the author(s) and illustrator(s) of picture books, picture story books, graphic novels, and illustrated non-fiction books for children.
 The prize is shared by the author(s) and illustrator(s).

 Supported by Kate Walker and Vancouver Kidsbooks

 - The illustrator(s) of the book are considered authors for the purposes of residency eligibility.